This post may contain affiliate links. Please see our disclosure policy.

 Moisturizing bath soak

-I’ve tried so many bath soaks in my time – bubble baths, lotions and bath bombs, but by far, my new favorite bath item is the bath truffle.
+Iโve tried so many bath soaks in my time – DIY bubble baths, lotions, and even my simple tropical-colored bomb recipe, but by far, my new favorite bath item is the bath truffle.

 I love how dainty and delightful they are to look at, first off.
 They usually come decorated with flowers, herbs, and sometimes a touch of glitter.